6 Ways to Instill Success In Your Clients’ Training Programs

 Either by having her perform elevated push-ups in a ROM where’s she successful, or possibly having her perform a band-assisted push-up, like so:

-In both scenarios I’m addressing the actual weak-link (a weak core) and not just tossing my hands in the air and relinquishing programming control to the fact she has a vagina.
+In both scenarios I’m addressing the actual weak-link (a weak core, or the basic novelty of the exercise) and not just tossing my hands in the air and relinquishing programming control to the fact she has a vagina.

 This, my friends, is the key.

 Autonomy is the love-child of good coaching (and giving a shit).

 Despite what some fitness pros may think, people aren’t paying you to count reps, they’re paying you to COACH.

 On numerous occasions I’ve had new clients be taken aback when they realize I’m not counting their repetitions.

 I’m too busy watching and coaching to count their reps.